 Can someone be allergic to washing up liquid?

 So what is in normal washing up liquid?
 Can someone be allergic just to the normal soap varieties?
-This article from The Ecologist focuses on Fairy liquid and examines the ingredients in its mild green variety which is supposed to be kind to your hands, right?
+The Ecologist focuses on Fairy liquid and examines the ingredients in its mild green variety which is supposed to be kind to your hands, right?
 Read

 “Behind the label – Fairy liquid” for a list of known allergens in this product.
 Reading this I wouldn’t be surprised if lots of people were allergic to many washing up liquids.
 I always wear my non-latex washing up gloves because my hands are sensitive and I get eczema from too much washing up, perhaps this explains all that… A good excuse to get out of the washing up I think!